 Have you been dealing with TMJ pain?
 Trust the team at Koala® Center For Sleep & TMJ Disorders to provide you with a higher level of care.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 What will happen if TMJ is not treated?